 The Nikon D750 is an attractive choice for hobbyists and enthusiasts, who want to move up from a DX or an older FX camera.
 It is also an appealing camera for working professionals (portrait and working photographers), who have been leaning away from higher-resolution cameras like the D810.

-Although the Nikon D750 did not replace the older D700 in terms of body build, ergonomics and features, it has a lot more resolution, much faster processor, significantly faster and superior autofocus system, a tilting LCD screen and impressive video capabilities.
+Although the Nikon D750 did not replace the older D700 in terms of body build, ergonomics and features, it has a lot more resolution, a much faster processor, a significantly faster and superior autofocus system, a tilting LCD screen, and impressive video capabilities.
 Thanks to these changes and improvements, the D750 hits the sweet spot in a number of areas and has the potential of becoming the most popular full-frame camera in Nikon’s current DSLR lineup.

 The Nikon D750 might sound pretty confusing to many since its first number indicates that it belongs to the D700 line and thus the camera could be a successor.
 At the same time, Nikon skipped everything in between the D700 and the D750, so others might think that perhaps the camera represents something between the D700 and the D810.
 In fact, the camera shares a lot more with the D600 / D610 cameras in terms of ergonomics/build and sensor technology, rather than with the pro-level D700 and yet it certainly does have the robust autofocus and video recording features from the D810.